-1.4 Using the Product & Service Standard
+1.4 Using the Organisation Standard

-The Product & Service Standard is a voluntary standard and can be used in a number of ways.
-Firstly, it can be used to better understand and manage the greenhouse gas emissions that occur as a result of the life cycle of a product or service.
-This can be achieved by following the best-practice guidance provided in Section 2 on a range of topics, including how to measure, reduce, offset, validate and report emissions.
+The Organisation Standard is a voluntary standard and can be used in a number of ways.

+Firstly, it can be used to better understand and manage the greenhouse gas emissions that occur as a result of the operations of an organisation.
+This can be achieved by following the best-practice guidance provided in Section 2 which covers a range of topics, including how to measure, reduce, offset, validate and report emissions.

 Secondly, it can be used as a framework to credibly claim carbon neutrality by following all of the requirements outlined in Section 2.

-Thirdly, it can be used as a pathway to be certified as carbon neutral by the Australian Government.
-This can be done by following the steps provided in Section 3.
+Thirdly, it can be used as a pathway to be certified as carbon neutral by the Australian Government, as detailed in Section 3.

-The Department may issue minor policy and accounting updates or other clarifications to the Products & Services Standard from time to time.
-The Products & Services Standard must be applied and used consistently with all such guidance material which is published at www.climateactive.org.au.
+The Department may issue minor policy and accounting updates or other clarifications to the Organisation Standard from time to time.
+The Organisation Standard must be applied and used consistently with all such guidance material which is published at www.environment.gov.au/carbon-neutral.